Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

     http://your-server-ip/lf.html

-A rapid way to test the slippy map is through a simple JSFiddle template.
+A rapid way to test the slippy map is through an online source code playground like this JSFiddle template.

 {% include_relative _includes/leaflet.md os='Ubuntu' %}

+{% include pages/images.md %}